gsbirch/gsbirch.github.io/partyshooter.md

     - Fixed bug where player's weapon was swapped upon suicide in Random Deathmatch
     - Fixed serialization error with weapons
     - Fixed bug where setting gamemode/map before a client joins would give the client an error

+#### Dev Build 2 (Current version)
+- All weapons received a minor buff
+- Each grassy corner of Map1 now has a different material to distingush them
+- Fixed bug where game could not support more than 4 players

+#### Dev Build 1
+- Initial Release
+- Fixed bug where players could not add port to connect